 Surprisingly, it is difficult to find a compelling weight of evidence showing that any particular dietary pattern clearly prevents or reduces the severity of upper respiratory infections.
 I don’t mean to totally discount anecdotal evidence or suggest that diet has no effect, it just seems that there just hasn’t been much research conducted on this particular question.

 We certainly know that lifestyle in general plays a major role in immune function.
-Those people who are overweight have a suboptimal reaction to the flu vaccine4 and are more likely to have complications5 from the flu when they get it.
-Obesity also increases the risk of a variety of skin infections6.
-Regarding specific dietary components, isoflavones and related plant chemicals (commonly recognized as components of soy foods but present in other plant foods) have been shown to be able to combat viruses in a variety of different models using many different viruses7.
-Interestingly, consistent with the principles discussed in my Dad’s (Dr. T. Colin Campbell) research on diet and cancer, there appear to be a multitude of specific mechanisms by which these nutrients fight viruses7.
+Those people who are overweight have a suboptimal reaction to the flu vaccine and are more likely to have complications from the flu when they get it.
+Obesity also increases the risk of a variety of skin infections.
+Regarding specific dietary components, isoflavones and related plant chemicals (commonly recognized as components of soy foods but present in other plant foods) have been shown to be able to combat viruses in a variety of different models using many different viruses.
+Interestingly, consistent with the principles discussed in my Dad’s (Dr. T. Colin Campbell) research on diet and cancer, there appear to be a multitude of specific mechanisms by which these nutrients fight viruses.

 - Eat lots of leafy and non-leafy vegetables, legumes, and fruits.
 Everyone should strive to consume dark, leafy greens every single day.

 - Avoid dairy foods, particularly if you or your child has chronic congestion, frequent sinus problems, and or recurring ear infections.
 Trial a 1-month strict experiment.

 - Make sleep a priority.
 In the study mentioned above those with less than seven hours of sleep were three times as likely to get a cold as those with eight hours or more.